CompDiff: Hierarchical Compositional Diffusion for Fair and Zero-Shot Intersectional Medical Image Generation: Experiments

 \subsubsection{Zero-Shot Compositional Generalization}

-To directly test whether CompDiff can generalize to unseen demographic combinations, we remove five intersectional subgroups entirely from training (based on rarity) and evaluate generation quality on these held-out groups (results and subgroups removed are in Table~\ref{tab:zeroshot}).
-CompDiff outperforms both baseline and FairDiffusion on all held-out subgroups, achieving up to 21\% FID improvement.
-Notably, FairDiffusion performs \emph{worse} than baseline on several subgroups (e.g., 80+ Female Asian: 247.2 vs 210.7), confirming that loss reweighting cannot easily help when training samples are absent.
-In contrast, CompDiff composes representations for unseen intersections from learned single-attribute and pairwise embeddings, validating our core hypothesis that hierarchical composition enables generalization beyond the training distribution.
+To directly test whether CompDiff can generalize to unseen demographic combinations, we remove five rare intersectional subgroups entirely from training and evaluate generation quality on these held-out groups (ages 18--40 and 80+ crossed with Female/Male Asian and Male Hispanic).
+Table~\ref{tab:zeroshot} reports per-cell FID: CompDiff (CD) outperforms both baseline (B) and FairDiffusion (FD) on all five held-out intersections, lowering FID by up to 21\% (18--40 Male Asian: $161.3\rightarrow127.6$).
+Notably, FairDiffusion performs \emph{worse} than baseline on the oldest Asian cells (80+ F/A: 247.2 vs 210.7; 80+ M/A: 265.5 vs 208.1), confirming that loss reweighting cannot easily help when training samples are absent; Fig.~\ref{fig:qualitative} shows this failure qualitatively.
+CompDiff instead composes representations for unseen intersections from learned single-attribute and pairwise embeddings, validating our core hypothesis that hierarchical composition enables generalization beyond the training distribution.